tfreret/tfreret/README.md

 # Hi there! 👋

-I'm Tom, a computer science student with a deep passion for the field.
-I thrive on curiosity and have an insatiable appetite for learning.
+I'm Tom, an IT student and I've always been passionate about this field.
+I love learning and sharing.

 ## About Me